-Late Summer 2020 – Interviews begin and will continue until the class is filled
+Late Summer / Early Fall 2021 – Admissions interviews begin and continue until class is filled.

-While we have a deadline set for February 26, 2021, we will interview throughout the cycle and will close the process down when we have filled the class.
+We interview throughout the cycle and close the application portal when we have filled the class.

 Yes.
 The prerequisite courses need to be completed by the time you start the Program, not by the time you apply.
 HOWEVER, if you have more than 3 outstanding prerequisite courses at the time of application, contact the Program Office for further advisement.
 If you have more than 4 outstanding prerequisite courses, we would encourage you to wait until the next cycle as it makes it extremely difficult for the Admissions Committee to evaluate you alongside applicants who have completed more of the prerequisite courses.